jarecoo/practice/notes.md

 - “Don’t be the person that says yes with their mouth but not with their actions.”
 TDS p.259
 - “‘How rotten and fraudulent when people say they intend to ‘give it to you straight.’
 What are you up to, dear friend?
 It shouldn’t need your announcement, but readily be seen, as if written on your forehead, heard in the ring of your voice, a flash in your eyes — just as the beloved sees it all int he lover’s glance.
 In short, the straightforward and good person should be like a smelly goat — you know when they are in the room with you.’ -Marcus Aurelius, Meditations, 11.15 If you have too preface your remarks with indications of honesty or directness, what does that say about everything else you say?
 If you say you’re being honest now, does that mean you usually aren’t?
 What if, instead, you cultivated a life and reputation in which honesty was as bankable as a note from the Treasury, as emphatic and explicit as a contract, as permanent as a tattoo?”
 TDS p.304
 - “It’s other peoples’ job to tell you no, not yours.
 Try stuff and go as far as you can with it.
 Apply for the job you think you’re not qualified for, ask that person out you think is too good for you.
 Create, build, act.
 Take the rejection, learn how to improve, and do better next time.
 Don't negotiate against yourself, because you'll lose every time.” https://www.reddit.com/r/AskReddit/comments/9zpbu8/what_was_your_biggest_or_smallest_epiphany_that/eab4kd5/?st=jp1o7n3c&sh=0df32fdc
-- “’First practice not letting people know who you are — keep your philosophy to yourself for a bit.
-In just the manner that fruit is produced - the seed buried for a season, hidden, growing gradually so it may come to full maturity.
-But if the grain sprouts before the stalk is fully developed, it will never ripen…That is the kind of plant you are, displaying fruit too soon, and the winder will kill you.’
-Epictetus, Discourses, 4.8.35b-37 “Just because you agree with the philosophy doesn’t mean the roots have fully taken hold in your mind.
-Fooling with books so you can sound smart or have an intimidating library is like tending to a garden to impress your neighbors…Do the work required to nurture and tend to them.
-So that they — and you — are prepared and sturdy for the hard winters of life” TDS p.277
 - “If you try and lose then it isn't your fault.
 But if you don't try and we lose, then it's all your fault.” - Ender’s Game
 - “Don’t get mad.
 Help” - TDS p.
 307